 Alcudia Travel Guide

 The holiday resort of Port d'Alcudia is situated in the north of Mallorca at the top of a long curving bay with a seemingly endless white sandy beach.
 It is two miles (3km) south of the historical old town of Alcudia, from which it takes its name.
-The sprawling, purpose-built resort, together with its neighbour Playa de Muro, stretches for five miles (8km) either side of the coast road and is particularly popular with British, German and Scandinavian holidaymakers.
-It has a fairly relaxed atmosphere; its spectacular beach is the major attraction, though it is also well placed for exploring the attractions around the north of the island.
+The sprawling, purpose-built resort, together with its neighbour Playa de Muro, stretches for five miles (8km) either side of the coast road and is particularly popular with British, German, and Scandinavian holidaymakers.
+It has a fairly relaxed atmosphere, and its spectacular beach is the major attraction.
+It is also well placed for exploring the attractions around the north of the island.

 Alcudia has lots of bars, pubs and discos catering for most tastes but this is not the resort for holidaymakers after some serious clubbing; for a bit of dancing, try the Mentra Disco.
 Many of the hotels offer in-house entertainment ranging from flamenco dancing demonstrations to stand-up comedy.

 The activities in Alcudia are mainly focused along the spectacular five-mile (8km) beach that fronts the holiday resort.
 All sorts of watersports can be arranged, from scuba diving to banana rides.
 There are tennis and squash courts in the resort and nearby attractions include a water park, a go-kart track and horse riding stables.
 Boat trips can be arranged to the stunning Formentor promontory where passengers can snorkel or simply take in the views.
 The nearby towns of Pollenca and Alcudia (old town) and the mountain village of Lluc are worth exploring in search of a little culture, while those looking to get away from it all can take a trip to the mountainous western side of the island.